msemon/DriftHamsterMouse/README.md

 # DriftHamsterMouse

-This repository contains code and basic data to reproduce the analyses presented in the manuscript "XX".
+This repository contains code and basic data to reproduce the analyses presented in the manuscript "Developmental system drift in one tooth facilitates the adaptation of the other" by Marie Sémon, Laurent Guéguen, Klara Steklikova, Marion Mouginot, Manon Peltier, Philippe Veber, Sophie Pantalacci

 # Cusp patterning analysis

 `cuspid_Erlang_2021_GamBoxCoxModel.r`

 This script first fits a relationship between embryo weight and age in days post coitum (dpc) by GAM+boxcox or linear+boxcox tranformation.
 This is using the data of hundreds of embryos in `weightTime_hamstermouse.txt`.
-Then age is predicted for embryos used for cusp patterning models (`cusp_fgf4_hamster.xlsx` and `cusp_fgf4_mouse.xlsx`) and RNAseq samples (`metadata-samplesRNAseq.txt`).
+Then age is predicted for embryos used for cusp patterning models (`cusp_fgf4_hamster.xlsx` and `cusp_fgf4_mouse.xlsx`) and RNAseq samples (`metadata-samplesRNAseq.txt`). related to all analysis in the paper (cusp patterning, in situ hybridization, time-serie models)

-In a second time, the models for cusp patterning are fitted with continuous time Marlov chains.
+In a second time, the models for cusp patterning are fitted with continuous time Marlov chains. related to Figure 1B and Figure SXX
-CountTot.txt

 # Deconvolutions